aimeos/upscheme/README.md

 * @param \Closure&#124;null `$fcn` Anonymous function with ($sequence) parameter creating or updating the sequence definition
 * @return \Aimeos\Upscheme\Schema\Sequence Sequence object

 If the sequence doesn't exist yet, it will be created.
-Passing a closure to modify the sequence will also persist the changes in the database automatically.
+To persist the changes in the database, you have to call `up()`.

 **Examples:**